-This is called “Hierarchical Regression” (not to be confused with Hierarchical Linear Models or HLM), and allows an easy comparison of how model fit and coefficients change as predictors are added.
+This is called “Hierarchical Regression” (not to be confused with Hierarchical Linear Models or HLM).
+It allows an easy comparison of how model fit and coefficients change as you add predictors.

 The Logistic Regression command is invoked through the menus under Regression–>Binary Logistic, as seen above.
 (But don’t forget to Paste your syntax, so you have a record of what you did)!

 If your outcome categories are not ordered, don’t use PLUM.
-There’s no way to tell it that categories are unordered, and it will put them into a logical order.
+You cannot tell it that categories have no order, and it will put them into a logical order.

 PLUM OrdinalDV BY Factor WITH Covariate

 /PRINT=FIT PARAMETER SUMMARY.